Industrial Waste Management: Hazardous and Non-Hazardous

 Benefits of Evaporation Ponds:

-- Reduces operational costs for the client by lowering the volume of remaining waste.
+- Lower operational costs for the client by reducing the volume of remaining waste.

 Challenges of Evaporation Ponds:

-- May be prone to toxic leaks if poorly designed.
+- May be prone to leaks if poorly designed.

 Chemical Treatment Ponds